GilatToker/SpeechUp-Intelligent-Interactive-Systems/README.md

 ## Description

-n this project, we aim to address a particularly timely issue - Israeli advocacy and responding to expressions of antisemitism on social media.
+in this project, we aim to address a particularly timely issue - Israeli advocacy and responding to expressions of antisemitism on social media.
 Our system will enable various users, regardless of their level of articulation, language barriers, and experience, to create high-quality and relevant texts that increase exposure to Israeli advocacy.
 The solution we propose is an intelligent system that supports a variety of functions, including:

 ## Features
 - **Reply to Text**: Given anti-Israeli text, it can generate a responsive text.